 - Controlling cross contamination of infections

-- Calmly reassuring the casualty
+- Calmly reassuring the injured patient

 - Assess the patient and identify possible first aid solutions